nuts-foundation/nuts-workshops/auth&consent/README.md

 - setting up Nuts Go executable (10 mins)
 - setting up Nuts auth executable (?)
 - register your health care organization (10 mins)
+- adding consent (10 mins)
+- break (10 mins)
+- explanation on auth (?)

 ## Welcome and coffee

 ## Architecture and Goal

-Using the architectural diagrom from https://nuts-documentation.readthedocs.io/en/latest/pages/architecture.html, an explanation will begiven on what we're going to achieve:
+Using the architectural diagrom from https://nuts-documentation.readthedocs.io/en/latest/pages/architecture.html, an explanation will be given on what we're going to achieve:

 Participants will be bringing their own software representing *Vendor space*, the key will be connecting to the Nuts *Service space*.
 For this workshop, a central consent-store and registry will be used.
 Getting *Nuts space* up and running on all machines will probably be another workshop.